virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `hideLabel`*[optional] [boolean]* - hides field Label.
 The default value is *'false'*.

 ###list
-The dropdown list and a single-line non-editable textbox.
+The drop-down list and a single-line non-editable textbox.

 ![list](/img/list.jpg)
 ```